-25. No individual personal responsibility shall be incurred by the Governors or by the Honorable Sir Julius Vogel a Knight Commander of the said Most Distinguished Order of Saint Michael and Saint George or by Sir Daniel Cooper Baronet by whom on behalf of the Governor of New Zealand and the Governor of New South Wales respectively it is intended that these presents shall be signed or by any Governor of New York and the Anatomica Colombia in respect of a proof the Anatomica in respect of a proof the metters of the metters of a proof the metters of the methers of the met Governor of New Zealand or of any of the Australian Colonies in respect of any of the matters aforesaid.
+25. No individual personal responsibility shall be incurred by the Governors or by the Honorable Sir Julius Vogel a Knight Commander of the said Most Distinguished Order of Saint Michael and Saint George or by Sir Daniel Cooper Baronet by whom on behalf of the Governor of New Zealand and the Governor of New South Wales respectively it is intended that these presents shall be signed or by any Governor of New Zealand or of any of the Australian Colonies in respect of any of the matters aforesaid.